evolvedbinary/hsg-project-wiki/Troubleshooting.md

 > libjnidispatch.jnilib cannot be opened because the developer cannot be verified.

-On October 17, a new maintenance build of oXygen was released that fixes this issue.
-To install it, follow these steps:
+On October 17, a new maintenance build of oXygen was released that [fixes this issue](https://www.oxygenxml.com/build_history.html#2019101513).
+To install the updated version of oXygen, follow these steps:

 1. If oXygen is open, quit it.
 1. Open Terminal and paste in this command: